-The University of Alabama at Birmingham is committed to providing a safe and secure environment for all faculty, staff, students, and visitors.
+The University of Alabama at Birmingham is committed to providing a safe and secure environment for all students, faculty, staff, patients and visitors.
 Located in the city of Birmingham, UAB is part of a greater urban community.
 Within campus boundaries, there is a mixture of public and private property.
 Our campus boundaries are I-65; 10th, 11th, 12th, Avenues South; 22nd Street South and 2nd Avenue South.
-Overall, the campus consists of approximately 300 acres and 216 academic, residential, and recreational buildings, which translates into nearly 13 million square feet of functional building space.
+Overall, the campus consists of approximately 636 acres and 216 academic, residential, and recreational buildings, which translates into nearly 16 million square feet of functional building space.

 UAB is an open and vibrant campus.
 Except for residence halls, which are locked twenty-four hours per day, and some research areas, University facilities are open to the public during regular business hours.
 At other times, facilities are locked and only persons authorized or the individual departments within the building may have access to the facility.